yashsinha1611/sfdocs_Build_AI/docs/Integrations/hcp_consul.md

 ## Setting up dashboards

 SnappyFlow provides a built in dashboard template for Consul and Envoy metrics.
-To setup dashboards, go to the project and under metrics, click on the 3 dots menu and select `Import from Template' option.
+To setup dashboards, go to the project and under metrics, click on the 3 dots menu and select `Import from Template` option.
 Search for consul and clone and save the template to your dashboard.

 *Importing built-in dashboards*
 <img src="/img/screenshots/hcp_consul/import_template.jpg" />